Resize Text: |

 C. Inactive Practice

-1. If you are not actively practicing, you may consider not to renew your PC.
+1. If you are not actively practising, you may consider not to renew your PC.
 If you wish to return to practice subsequently, you may apply for renewal with a late application fee.

-2. With effect from 01/08/2020, for practitioners whose practising certificates have lapsed and who wish to return to practise, are now required to obtain the requisite CPE points in the 24 months preceding their application for practising certificate (PC) with the Board.
+2. With effect from 1 August 2020, practitioners whose practising certificates have lapsed and who wish to return to practise, are now required to obtain the requisite CPE points in the 24 months preceding their application for practising certificate (PC) with the Board.

 D. Outcome of Application